arkworks-rs/ripp/README.md

 </p>

-___RIPP___ is a Rust library for proofs about inner pairing products.
+___RIPP___ is a Rust library for proofs about inner pairing products, and applications built atop these.
+These protocols and applications are described in our paper *"[Proofs for Inner Pairing Products and Applications][ripp]"*

+The library currently contains an implementation of our proof system for verifiably outsourcing pairing products.
+In the future, we intend to implement the other protocols described in our [paper][ripp], along with the polynomial commitment schemes and our protocol for aggregating Groth16 proofs based upon these protocols.

-This library was initially developed as part of the paper *"[Proofs for Inner Pairing Products and Applications][ripp]"*, and it is released under the MIT License and the Apache v2 License (see [License](#license)).
+This library is released under the MIT License and the Apache v2 License (see [License](#license)).

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.

-## Overview

-The library currently contains an implementation of our proof system for verifiably outsourcing pairing products.
-In the future, we intend to implement the polynomial commitment schemes and our protocol for aggregating Groth16 proofs described in our [paper][ripp].

 ## Build guide